HubertKobos/socialNet/README.md

 * The profile page displays essential information about the user, such as the number of posts they have created, the groups they are participating in, and the count of their friends.
 Users can access and modify their personal information directly from the profile page, enabling them to update and manage their details as needed
 ![App Screenshot](https://snipboard.io/5x4i6y.jpg)

 * Users have the ability to invite each other to their own groups and remove them from groups through special modals.
-These modals are accessible from the profile page of their friends, allowing for easy management of group invitations and removals
+These modals are accessible from the profile page of their friends
 ![App Screenshot](https://snipboard.io/hWZica.jpg)

 * Each user has their own group page that showcases all the groups in which they are either an owner or a participant.
 This dedicated page provides a comprehensive overview of the user's group affiliations, allowing them to easily access and manage their various group memberships
 ![App Screen](https://snipboard.io/X3txkD.jpg)